 I proposed and initiated the development of the mobile/kiosk based app to help the Nirmaan Education Helpline to scale up their operations in disseminating career information to students, teachers and even counsellors with minimal effort.

 This kiosk is touch-based and allows students to connect to the Education Helpline through a toll-free number.
 Student can register and complete the pre-assessment form and choose two careers choice of interest.
 The system asks a few questions – a psychometric test – and based on certain parameters, suggests a preferred career.
-Student can browse the careers and see videos related to the career, know about the path to achieve that career and other information like availability of hotel, total cost of the course, scholarships, etc., including list of colleges and entrance exams.
+Student can browse the careers and see videos related to the career, know about the path to achieve that career and other information like availability of hostel, total cost of the course, scholarships, etc., including list of colleges and entrance exams.

 I was responsible for architecting, designing the solutions, training interns, day-to-day interactions with the development team, and conducting the pilot.
 I also made further enhancements to add cognitive features like a chat bot to answer career-related queries.